mkidson/mkidson_obsidian_vault/PhD/PhD Kanban.md

 - [ ] Test new SiPM boards in a consistent manner (and come up with the testing method)
 - [ ] Research off-the-shelf DAQ systems with stats that we need
 - [ ] Want to test cylinder on 4 SiPM and glued and painted sphere on SiPM in 14.1 MeV beam to try understand why the edge is so much lower for sphere on SiPM in my thesis
-- [ ] Collect evidence that the sphere on SiPM shows better light collection than the cylinder on PMT, and that it has an isotropic response.

 ## In Progress